Mambit/git-github/README.md

 # git-github
+This repository is for tutorial with Reyshmaa from Edureka.
-This repository is for tutorial with Edureka by Reyshmaa
+This repository is for tutorial purpose with Reyshmaa from Edureka.